-More than half of Minneapolis’ nearly 420,000 residents rent their housing.
-Renters in Minneapolis are more likely to be people of color and indigenous people and to have lower incomes.
+More than half of In Minneapolis’ nearly 420,000 51 percent of residents rent their housing.
+Renters in Minneapolis are also more likely to be people of color and indigenous people and to have lower incomes.
 Increased rents, decreased or stagnant incomes and the loss of affordable housing units have challenged many residents in their search for affordable housing, and have put many renters at risk of living in housing that may not be decent, affordable, healthy or safe.
 These factors also put renters at greater risk of eviction, which exacerbates housing instability.

 A lack of viable affordable housing options may discourage tenants from reporting housing code violations for fear of landlord retaliation and the loss of their housing.
 There may also be other personal factors that make a renter fearful of landlord retaliation, including but not limited to their legal immigration status, criminal history or simply being behind on rent.